skafos-ai/documentation/sections/integrate.md

 ## Setup Model Version Updates
-In order to receive model updates over the air, embed the `Skafos.load` method in your view controller and change `MyCustomModel()` to match your CoreML model name:
+In order to receive model updates over the air, embed the `Skafos.load` method in your view controller and change `MyCustomModel()` to match your CoreML model name and `modelName` to match the model name you assigned in the dashboard.

 ```swift
 import UIKit